Atrioventricular block (AV block)

 What is AV block?

 There may be many reasons for the heart to beat slowly.
-Atrioventricular block (AV block) is one of the most common heart rhythm disorders, or cardiac arrhythmias.
-This disorder is due to an impairment in the transmission of electrical impulses from the atria (upper chambers) to the ventricles (lower chambers) in the heart via the AV node.
+One of these is cardiac arrhythmia (heart rhythm disorder) called AV block (atrioventricular block).
+This disorder is due to an impairment in the transmission of electrical impulses from the atria (upper chambers) to the ventricles (lower chambers) in the heart via the AV node (atrioventricular node).

 The sinus node (SA node) normally regulates cardiac rhythm.
 As the heart’s natural pacemaker, it generates electrical signals known as impulses in the right upper chamber of the heart (right atrium), which are transmitted in waves and travel to the lower chambers (ventricles) via the AV node.
 If an AV block is present, it interferes with the transmission of impulses to the ventricles.
 This disorder is divided into three degrees of severity: